Blog Work With Me Shop Resources

 One winter I drove east.
 Not a quick trip — all the way across.
 Denver through Nebraska, Iowa, and Chicago, through Indiana and Ohio, up to Boston and Connecticut, and into New York City.
 I parked in upper Manhattan, right near Central Park.
 In a MINI.
 The parking spots that defeat full-size cars are a non-issue in a Countryman, and navigating the city felt manageable in a way I didn't expect.
 Then south through Baltimore — an old home — and down through DC and Virginia.

 A separate trip took me from Virginia up the Atlantic coast to Acadia National Park in Maine, across to Portland, through New Hampshire, and into Burlington, Vermont.
 The East Coast trips feel different from the Western ones — more layered, more complicated, less sky — but the car handles them just as well.
+This was a trip to chase the fall foliage.
+There's no fall like a northeast fall, and i really appreciated the beauty of these remote locations, on the other corner of the country, opposite to my new home in Seattle.

 The Perfect Car for a Dog Co-Pilot